 In 2007, the Company's board of directors adopted the 2008 Employee Stock Purchase Plan, or ESPP, to encourage our employees to increase their efforts to make our business more successful by providing equity-based incentives to eligible employees.
 The ESPP is intended to qualify as an "employee stock purchase plan" under Section 423 of the Code, and has been adopted by the board to enable our eligible employees to purchase the Company's shares of common stock through payroll deductions.
 The ESPP became effective on January 1, 2008 with a maximum of 500,000 shares of the common stock available for issuance, subject to adjustment upon a merger, reorganization, stock split or other similar corporate change.
 The Company filed a registration statement on Form S-8 with the SEC with respect to the ESPP.
 The common stock is offered for purchase through a series of successive offering periods.
 Each offering period will be three months in duration and will begin on the first day of each calendar quarter, with the first offering period having commenced on January 1, 2008.
-The ESPP provides for eligible employees to purchase the common stock at a purchase price equal to 85% of the lesser of (1) the market value of the common stock on the first day of the offering period.
+The ESPP provides for eligible employees to purchase the common stock at a purchase price equal to 85% of the lesser of (1) the market value of the common stock on the first day of the offering period or (2) the market value of the common stock on the last day of the offering period.
 The ESPP was approved by our stockholders at our 2008 annual meeting of stockholders.
-As of December 31, 2015, 87,273 shares of SL Green's common stock had been issued under the ESPP.
+As of December 31, 2016, 95,448 shares of SL Green's common stock had been issued under the ESPP.